varabyte/kotter/README.md

 ![Code sample in action](https://github.com/varabyte/media/raw/main/kotter/screencasts/kotter-blink.gif)

-With timers running, it's possible your run block will exit while things are in a state you didn't intend (e.g. in the above example with the blink effect still one).
+With timers running, it's possible your `run` block will exit while things are in a state you didn't intend (e.g. in the above example with the blink effect still on).
 You should use the `onFinishing` callback to handle this case:

 ```kotlin
 var blinkOn by liveVarOf(false)